Rajat-Roy/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-lane-pixel methods are defined in the `LaneProcessor` class of the  [./lane.py](https://github.com/Rajat-Roy/CarND-Advanced-Lane-Lines/edit/master/lane.py) file.
+Lane-pixel methods are defined in the `LaneProcessor` class of the  [./lane.py](https://github.com/Rajat-Roy/CarND-Advanced-Lane-Lines/edit/master/lane.py) file.
 I used the `find_lane_pixels()` method to find the fist set of lane pixels, which uses the window technique to find pixels from thresholded binary image and fits a second order polynomial.

 Then I used the `search_around_poly()` method to find the lane pixels of the subsequent frames using previous fits and get new fits.

-To verify that it is working as expected I tested it on a test image in the 7th code cell of the ipynb notebook as follows:
+To verify that it is working as expected, I applied it on a test image in the 7th code cell of the ipynb notebook as follows:

 ```python
 import lane